Henry Ainley: Shakespearean roles

 After his first Shakespeare roles Ainley returned to Leeds to play at the Grand Theatre.
 Later roles included Oliver Cromwell, Mark Antony in Julius Caesar and Macbeth himself.
 He played Malvolio (1912) and Leontes under the direction of Granville-Barker and portrayed Hamlet several times, including a 1930 production that was chosen for a Royal Command Performance.

 John Gielgud held Ainley in high regard and fulfilled a longstanding ambition to perform with him when Gielgud played Iago opposite Ainley's Othello in a 1932 BBC Radio broadcast.
 But he described Ainley's Prospero as "disastrous", writing in the Sunday Times in 1996.

 Other roles

 Publicity shot showing Ainley and Eileen Sharp in the original 1925 cast of The Moon and Sixpence.

 Ainley played Robert Waring in The Shulamite at the Savoy Theatre in London in 1906.
 He played Joseph Quinney in Quinneys on stage in 1915 and on film in 1919.
+In 1921 he created the role of John Beal in the original production of Lord Dunsany's If at the Ambassadors Theatre.
 He appeared in A. A. Milne's The Dover Road opposite Athene Seyler in 1922 and as the Bishop of Chelsea in Bernard Shaw's Getting Married at the Haymarket Theatre.
 In 1929, he played James Fraser in St. John Ervine's The First Mrs. Fraser, a role he reprised for the film version in 1932.
 He also starred in stage and radio productions of James Elroy Flecker's Hassan.